simh/simh/README.md

 - PDP11 now has working support for RC and RF expandable platter based disk drives.
 - Properly set asynchronous interrupt latency in all VAX simulators.
 - MicroVAX I simulator boots from oldest MicroVMS media due to the addition of RQDX1 disk controller type.
+- MSCP Media-Id information is available for all attached disk containers.

 ### All relevant changes in the simh v3.12-3 release have been merged into this repo